 Pennsylvania is the fifth-largest state in the country, home to nearly 13 million people.
 Considering the state’s extensive list of conditions that can be treated with medical cannabis products – including chronic pain – the patient base could reach 100,000-200,000 once the market matures.

 A new analysis from Marijuana Business Daily estimates that Pennsylvania’s medical cannabis market will quickly become one of the largest in the country.
 According to the cannabis daily news outlet, state dispensary sales could exceed $100 million annually after only a few years in.
+According to Marijuana Business Factbook 2018 projections, the Pennsylvania medical cannabis market will reach $50 million-$80 million in sales this year.

 Market Key Features: